KHS-Programming-Club/Programming-Lessons-Pages/lessons/2020/week01_types.md

 **Signed** - this type of variable can store a positive or negative number, but has a slightly reduced range available.

-**Unsigned** - this has a higher range, but can only store positive values.
+**Unsigned** - this has a higher range, but can only store nonnegative values.

 Numerical types are signed by default, but can also be unsigned with the modifier `signed`.